apache/paimon/docs/content/docs/development/create-table.md

 ```

 __Note:__
-- If users do not specify the bucket key explicitly
-  - For changelog table, the primary key (if present) or the whole row is used as bucket key.
+- If users do not specify the bucket key explicitly, the primary key (if present) or the whole row is used as bucket key.
-  - For append-only table, the whole row is used as bucket key.
 - Bucket key cannot be changed once the table is created. `ALTER TALBE SET ('bucket-key' = ...)` or `ALTER TABLE RESET ('bucket-key')` will throw exception.